Q-Minh/nihu/dox/introduction.md

 \f$ S \f$ denotes a boundary surface,
 \f$ t_i \f$ and \f$ d_j \f$ denote base functions of discretised function spaces, and
 \f$ \mathcal{K} \f$ denotes an integral operator defined by its kernel function \f$ K \f$.
-Such integrals frequently arise when numerical solution of boundary value problems is formalised using the finite or boundary element methods.
+Such integrals frequently arise when numerical solution of boundary value problems is formalised using the finite or boundary element methods (see for example \ref theo_bem_example).

 Unified programming interface {#introduction_unified}
 =============================